 Welcome to Sage Installation Guide¶

-as described in The Sage Developer’s Guide.Then build SageMath from source as described in section Install from Source Code.
+Install SageMath from the conda-forge project, as described in section Install from conda-forge.

 Install the binary build of SageMath from the 3-manifolds project.
 It is a signed and notarized app, which works for macOS 10.12 and newer.
 It is completely self-contained and provides the standard Sage distribution together with many optional packages.
 Additional optional Python packages can be installed with the